 Notes: This table reports the top 5 desired traits in a leader by political affiliation.
-The fraction of transcripts mentioning each quality is reported as a percentage.
+The fraction of transcripts mentioning each trait is reported as a percentage.

-Finally, although party leaders are rarely mentioned as key motives by our respondents (Table IV), it is instructive to see which traits voters seek in leaders, using the question posed by the LLM toward the end of the interview.
-Table A9 reports the five most common traits reported to be desired in a leader, by political affiliation.38 Two findings stand out.
+LLM toward the end of the interview.
+Table X reports the five most common traits reported to be desired in a leader, by political affiliation.
+Two findings stand out.
 First, the most common trait is "honesty", which is the top category for all groups, including abstainers.
+This trait is mentioned most frequently among far-right respondents, at 51%.
 Second, there are important differences between parties.
-While respondents on the left highlight the ability to listen and to show humanity as key traits, respondents in the center mention "firmness" and "intelligence."
-Far right voters mention both "firmness" and "listening" in their key categories.
+While respondents on the left highlight the ability to listen as a key trait, respondents in the center mare more likely to mention "charisma."
+Far right voters frequently mention "charisma" but also "loyalty to the country", "patriotism", and "proximity to the people."